trambarhq/trambar/docs/getting-started.md

 15. Indicate how you wish to map users from GitLab to Trambar.

     ![User mapping](img/admin-server-gitlab-new-users.png)

+    A typical setup is to map GitLab administrator to Trambar administrator, GitLab regular user to Trambar regular user, and GitLab external user to Trambar guest.
+Users can be promoted to more privileged user type on a case by case basis.

 16. Click the **Save server** button.